Payment SolutionsApril 20, 2026 · 10 min read

 An offshore merchant account is a payment processing account held with an acquiring bank in a foreign jurisdiction — typically in Europe, the Caribbean, or Asia-Pacific.
 The merchant is often a US or EU business, but the acquiring relationship is with a foreign bank operating under different risk tolerance rules.

-This is not tax evasion or money laundering — it is a legal structure used by thousands of legitimate businesses in categories like adult content, firearms accessories, nutraceuticals, gambling-adjacent services, and travel.
+This is a legal structure used by thousands of legitimate businesses in categories like adult content, firearms accessories, nutraceuticals, gambling-adjacent services, and travel.
 The offshore acquirer takes on more risk and prices accordingly.

 When offshore processing makes sense